scottransom/presto/README.md

 http://www.cv.nrao.edu/~sransom/presto/

-PRESTO is a large suite of pulsar search and analysis software developed by Scott Ransom mostly from scratch, and released under the GPL (v2).
+PRESTO is a large suite of pulsar search and analysis software developed primarily by Scott Ransom mostly from scratch, and released under the GPL (v2).
 It was primarily designed to efficiently search for binary millisecond pulsars from long observations of globular clusters (although it has since been used in several surveys with short integrations and to process a lot of X-ray data as well).
 It is written primarily in ANSI C, with many of the recent routines in Python.
 According to Steve Eikenberry, PRESTO stands for: PulsaR Exploration and Search TOolkit!

-**PRESTO has discovered over 600 pulsars, including more than 230 recycled and/or binary pulsars!**
+**PRESTO has discovered over 700 pulsars, including almost 300 recycled and/or binary pulsars!**

-## New in Version 2.1:
+## New in Version 2.2:
+ * This is the last version of PRESTO to work with the old-style python interface which requires Python v2.7 or earlier and is "installed" in-place and used via having $PRESTO/lib/python in your PYTHONPATH.
+There will probably be occasional bug fixes of the v2.2 branch, but in general, people should switch to v3.0, which is what the master branch will get tagged with.

+## Key improvements from Version 2.1:
  * `accelsearch` now has a "jerk" search capability (thanks to UVA undergrad Bridget Andersen for help with this!).
 This makes searches take a *lot* longer, but definitely improves sensitivity